mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Languages/PHP/index.md

     *  **Xdebug (Debugger)**
        Activate Xdebug to allow PHP to create debugging information during script execution.
        By default, Xdebug uses localhost and port 9000 in the PHP.ini file.
-More information on using Xdebug can be founder [here](../../How-Tos/General/UseXdebug).
+More information on using Xdebug with MacGDBp Debugger can be founder [here](../../How-Tos/General/UseXdebug).

     *  **Imagick / ImageMagick**
        Activate Imagick / ImageMagick.